Modbus-Monitor/docs/README.md

-# docs
-Unified documentation for all Modbus Monitor products (XPF, Advanced, Android Free, Mapper Pro).
-Built with MkDocs Material.
-Publishes per-product PDFs and a docs hub.
+# Modbus Monitor — Docs

+This repo hosts the documentation for all Modbus Monitor products:
+- Modbus Monitor XPF
+- Modbus Monitor Advanced
+- Modbus Monitor Android (Free)
+- Modbus Monitor Mapper Pro

+Built with **MkDocs Material**.
+Each product has its own section and PDF manual.